design-automation/mobius-sim-funcs/documentation/query.md

 This function does the opposite of query.Get().
-While query.Get() gets entities that are part of of the list of entities, this function gets the entities that are not part of the list of entities.
+While query.Get() gets entities that are part of the list of entities, this function gets the entities that are not part of the list of entities.